prestia/twixel/README.md

 # twixel for HaxeFlixel

-An openfl extension that adds the ability to use Tweet Sheets from within iOS application.
+An openfl extension that adds the ability to use Tweet Sheets from within iOS applications.
 Includes a sample HaxeFlixel project.

 ##Instructions